jqueuniet/netbox-go/apiv4_2/docs/RackTypeRequest.md

 ### NewRackTypeRequest

-`func NewRackTypeRequest(manufacturer BriefManufacturerRequest, model string, slug string, ) *RackTypeRequest`
+`func NewRackTypeRequest(manufacturer BriefDeviceTypeRequestManufacturer, model string, slug string, ) *RackTypeRequest`

 NewRackTypeRequest instantiates a new RackTypeRequest object This constructor will assign default values to properties that have it defined,